docherty/is.jmd.garden/posts/configuring-digital-garden.md

 ## The basic authoring process:
 - write content on hackmd or other markdown editor
 - push to Github repo
-- Netlify watches the repo for changes and builds a new
+- Netlify watches the repo for changes and builds a new Eleventy (11ty) site

 ## /now
 To set up the /now page I had to: